-Sunday Worship Arrangements from 18 April 2021
+Sunday Worship Arrangements

 - When entering the church by the main (side) door please sanitise your hands, and again on leaving.
 The West (back) door is the emergency exit and disabled access.